Mobile App Flight Planning

 After you fly

-If your captured images do not automatically upload using Mobile Uploads, follow the How to Process Datasets guide to learn about how you can upload the image set to be processed into a beautiful, complete map!
+If your captured images do not automatically upload using Mobile Uploads, follow the How to Process Datasets guide to learn how to upload the image set to be processed into a beautiful, complete map!

 Articles in this section